KireinaHoro/research-plan/main.typ

 with various @abv techniques and software components with program verifiers.
 We can then compose all specifications of components, abstract away implementation details, and prove the higher-level correctness property.
+Through specifying and verifying our prototype system, we can then derive design principles and verification techniques that can generalize to other systems in a broader domain.

 == Progress to Date #lim[ca 1/2 page] <progress-to-date>